-• If you or anyone in your household is displaying COVID-19 symptoms (fever and a new continuous cough) OR has had a case of COVID-19 confirmed, there is to be no service provided for a minimum of 14 days.
+• you or anyone in your household is displaying COVID-19 symptoms (fever and a new continuous cough) OR has had a case of COVID-19 confirmed, there is to be no service provided for a minimum of 14 days.

-• If your patient or anyone in their household is displaying COVID-19 symptoms (fever and a new continuous cough) OR has had a case of COVID-19 confirmed, there is to be no service provided for a minimum of 14 days.
+• your patient or anyone in their household is displaying COVID-19 symptoms (fever and a new continuous cough) OR has had a case of COVID-19 confirmed, there is to be no service provided for a minimum of 14 days.

 I have received instructions from the SMAE Institute (college and Insurers for Foot Practitioners) that I’m to adhere to but I also have training in infection control from my nursing background.